curityio/oauth-mobile-web-sso/README.md

 The mobile app posts its ID token to the nonce authenticator in order to get a one-time token.\
 It then passes the nonce in a query string parameter to the SPA, when loading it in a browser.\
-The SPA then authenticates silently with the nonce authenticator, using a hidden iframe:
+The SPA then runs an OpenID Connect redirect that authenticates the user automatically, using the nonce:

 | Android | iOS |
 | ------- | --- |